samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 You can use different stat blocks in the *Monster Manual*, perhaps with some tweaks, to reflect the same NPC at different times as they grow over the course of a campaign.
 For example, characters on their very first adventure might face a villain who uses the stat block of a **Mage Apprentice**, only to have that villain escape and return many adventures later to haunt them as a [Mage](/monsters/4831023-mage).
 Still later, the same villain might reappear as an [Archmage](/monsters/16789-archmage).
 Of course, the trick here is making sure that the villain survives from one adventure to the next, or at least coming up with a plausible way for the villain to return from death.
 After all, death is rarely the final word for adventurers, so it needn't be for their opponents.

-> ### Don't Go Overboard
->
+!!! note "Don't Go Overboard"
-> Developing nonplayer characters can be fun.
+    Developing nonplayer characters can be fun.
 That said, use your time wisely.
 Don't write three pages of backstory for an NPC whose interactions with the adventurers will be over in three minutes.
 The advice in this section is meant to help you create an interesting character quickly while providing just enough detail.

 ### NPCs as Party Members